-Zygotes are single cell that is generated after the egg has been fertilized by the sperm.
-The zygote then merges chromosomes from both of the gametes.
-After which, several divisions will take place for the production of embryonic cells at roughly four days after fertilization.
-The zygote stage lasts for only about 4 days in total.
-On and around the 5th day, the cell mass of become known as blastocysts.
+Zygotes are single cells produced after the egg is fertilized by the sperm.
+The zygote then fuses the chromosomes from both gametes.
+After which, several divisions will occur to produce embryonic cells roughly 4 days after fertilization.
+The zygote stage lasts only about 4 days.
+On or around the 5th day, the cell mass becomes known as a blastocyst.

 The Zygote: The Origin of Life